Photography Terminology Explained

-Electronic viewfinder (EVF) is a digital camera’s relatively-small LCD display that provides the photographer with the field of view of the image captured by the camera’s lens.
+An electronic viewfinder (EVF) is a digital camera’s relatively-small LCD display that provides the photographer with the field of view of the image captured by the camera’s lens.
 New EVF models have over a million pixels and faster refresh times that make them capable of almost the same clarity levels as optical finders.

 EXIF (Exchangeable Image File)

-EXIF (Exchangeable Image File) is a standard way of identifying digital images with meta data and other information.
+EXIF (Exchangeable Image File) is a standard way of identifying digital images with metadata and other information.
 EXIF is possible in images in TIFF and JPEG formats.